muziejus/javascripting-english-major/_chapters/functions.md

 summary: Parameters / Scope / Recursion
 ---

-The [previous chapter](/3-programming) was very conceptual.
-Loops are tricky to get a hang of, but once you visualize how looping can solve problems, you’re definitely on your way to thinking algorithimically, which is to say, programmatically.
-This chapter is a bit more focused, but it builds on the idea of a **block** of code, like the loop or the if statement.
-Blocks in JavaScript are always surrounded by braces (`{}`), and that is true for **functions**, as well.
+The [previous chapter](/3-programming) was rather light, but it introduced `Object`s and arrays, which will be central to the programming we do from here on.
+For this chapter, we’ll be breaking out the braces (`{}`) again, but now in terms of a **block** of code.
+That is, we’ll be defining **functions**, which are compact, reusable snippets of programming.

 <section id="function-function">
 ## Function, function, what's your…

-Just as looping is useful because it automates repetitive tasks, functions break up your code into smaller pieces.
+Functions break up your code into smaller pieces.
 This means that it’s easier to reason about your work abstractly and find problems.
 Additionally, functions also automate repetitive tasks, and that’s the way I’ll introduce them to you.

 Imagine if you want your computer to make burritos.
 Wouldn’t it be great to just tell it “make a burrito” every time you wanted one, instead of saying